Eagle Pass Border Patrol Agents Arrest Convicted Felon and MS-13 Gang Member

 DEL RIO, Texas – U.S. Border Patrol agents assigned to the Eagle Pass Station arrested two previously deported men who illegally entered the U.S., in separate incidents.

-“Dangerous individuals continuely attempt to infiltrate the United States to engage in criminal activity,” said Del Rio Sector Chief Patrol Agent Felix Chavez.
+“Dangerous individuals continually attempt to infiltrate the United States to engage in criminal activity,” said Del Rio Sector Chief Patrol Agent Felix Chavez.
 “The men and women of the U.S. Border Patrol are this country’s first line of defense against these threats.”

 The first incident occurred on Nov.
 26, when agents arrested Oscar Armando Mercado-Roque, 34, El Salvador.
 During processing, agents learned that he was convicted in June 2008, for involuntary vehicular manslaughter and driving while intoxicated in Prince William County, Virginia.
 Mercado-Roque was removed from the United States in February 2015 after serving six years of a 10-year sentence.
 Mercado-Roque faces a charge of 8 USC § 1326 – re-entry after deportation, which carries a maximum sentence of two-years in prison.